A career built on the international political, business and legal stage

 International organisations, arbitral institutions, legal and business clients

-Throughout my career, I have interpreted for international clients such as the United Nations, European Parliament, OSCE, NATO, European Union, OECD, FAO, WFP, IFAD, IMO, ICAO, EBRD; Davos Forum, WANO, Energy Exchange, UEFA; Council of Europe, the European Court of Human Rights; IMF, World Bank / ICSID, UNCITRAL, ICC, SCC, Swiss Chamber of Commerce, Netherlands Arbitration Institute, Singapore International Arbitration Centre, Abu Dhabi Arbitration Centre, the Eastern Caribbean Supreme Court, the Supreme Court of Gibraltar, the High Court of Justice of the Isle of Man, the Court of Arbitration for Sport, the courts of Switzerland (most recently in EBRD v Abramovich and GazpromNeft – in French).
+Throughout my career, I have interpreted for international clients such as the United Nations, European Parliament, OSCE, NATO, European Union, OECD, FAO, WFP, IFAD, IMO, ICAO, ITU, ILO, EBRD; Davos Forum, WANO, Energy Exchange, UEFA; Council of Europe, the European Court of Human Rights; IMF, World Bank / ICSID, WTO, ITC, UNCITRAL, PCA, ICC, SCC, LMAA, Swiss Chamber of Commerce, Netherlands Arbitration Institute, Singapore International Arbitration Centre, Abu Dhabi Arbitration Centre, the Eastern Caribbean Supreme Court, the Supreme Court of Gibraltar, the High Court of Justice of the Isle of Man, the Court of Arbitration for Sport, the courts of Switzerland (most recently in EBRD v Abramovich and GazpromNeft – in French).

 In addition, I have worked with multiple private businesses, HNWI family offices, investment funds, private equity firms, wealth managers, investment banks such as Goldman Sachs, UBS, Citi, Morgan Stanley, Deutsche, JPMorgan and many others.

-For the past seventeen years I have been a London-based freelance interpreter specialising in the following areas: law (corporate, public and private international, commercial, M&A, tax, property / real estate, bankruptcy, construction, maritime, shipping, energy, insurance, IP, telecoms, medicine and pharmaceuticals, media, entertainment, competition, litigation & dispute resolution, including international arbitration, investment disputes, criminal, forensic, asset tracing, white-collar crime, corporate fraud, tort including personal injury, negligence, health and safety, media, libel, immigration, human rights, family, probate), banking and finance, insurance, investment, accounting, audit, capital markets, power and energy including oil and gas, mining, metals, public and government relations.
+For the past eighteen years I have been a London-based freelance interpreter specialising in the following areas: law (corporate, public and private international, commercial, M&A, tax, property / real estate, bankruptcy, construction, maritime, shipping, energy, insurance, IP, telecoms, medicine and pharmaceuticals, media, entertainment, competition, litigation & dispute resolution, including international arbitration, investment disputes, criminal, forensic, asset tracing, white-collar crime, corporate fraud, tort including personal injury, negligence, health and safety, media, libel, immigration, human rights, family, probate), banking and finance, insurance, investment, accounting, audit, capital markets, power and energy including oil and gas, mining, metals, public and government relations.